brianwisti/rgb-brain-hugo/site/content/post/2020/06/my-git-cli-windows-setup.md

  >
  > **NOTE**
 >
- > I know Git Bash is a thing, but I’m trying to learn Windows — not just paste a comforting layer of UNIX duct tape over everything.  *Said while writing a blog post from Vim on WSL 2.*
+ > I know Git Bash is a thing, but I’m trying to learn Windows — not just paste a comforting layer of UNIX duct tape over everything.  *Said while writing a blog post from Vim on [WSL](../../../card/WSL.md).*

 *Anyways*, it looks like `ssh-keygen` is accessible via PowerShell.